SandeepSaini24/Java-Projects/README.md

  Working of the Game:-
   If you don't know, here's how the game works:
-   1_This game is played between two players.
+   1. This game is played between two players.
-   2_Each player can choose either rock or paper or scissors.
+   2. Each player can choose either rock or paper or scissors.
-   3_If both players choose the same thing, it's a draw.
+   3. If both players choose the same thing, it's a draw.

  However, if the players choose different things, one will win and the other will lose.
 The rule is:
   1. rock - scissors: rock will win (rock crushes scissors).